|

 hacia el silencio.

-the piano grew pensive,
+in the concert,the piano grew pensive,

 ignored in its gravedigger’s frock coat;